bazelbuild/bazel-gazelle/README.rst

   Same as the ``update`` command, but it also fixes deprecated usage of rules.

 update-repos_
-  Updates repository rules in the WORKSPACE file.
+  Adds and updates repository rules in the WORKSPACE file.

 Bazel rule
 ~~~~~~~~~~